satra/NiPyPe-Paper/nipype_paper.rst

 reusable building blocks.
 This not only improves the speed of building new Workflows but also reduces the number of potential errors, because a well tested piece of code is being reused (instead of being reimplemented every time).
-Reusing workflows is especially important for long-running studies when all data has to be analyzed using the same methods, but different people might be assigned to do this throut the years.
+Since a Workflow definition is an abstract and simplified representation of the data processing stream, it is much easier to describe and hand over to new project personnel.
 Furthermore, a data independent Workflow definition (see Figure create\_spm\_preproc) enables sharing Workflows within and across research laboratories.
-NiPyPe provides a medium for exchanging knowledge and expertise between researchers focused on methods in neuroimaging and those interested in applications.
+NiPyPe provides a high-level abstraction mechanism for exchanging knowledge and expertise between researchers focused on methods in neuroimaging and those interested in applications.

 The uniform access to Interfaces and the ease of use of Workflows in NiPyPe helps with training new staff.
 Encapsulation provided by